-Center for Laboratory Animal Training (CeLAT) is a small center established in 2018 by animal caretakers and veterinarians dedicated to optimize animal welfare in laboratory animals.
-The center functions as a virtual as well as physical meeting place for animal caretakers and others, focusing on continuing education in animal training techniques and animal-centered, positive management of laboratory animals.
+Centre for Laboratory Animal Training (CeLAT) is a small centre established in 2018 by animal caretakers and veterinarians dedicated to optimize animal welfare in laboratory animals.
+The centre functions as a virtual as well as physical meeting place for animal caretakers and others, focusing on continuing education in animal training techniques and animal-centred, positive management of laboratory animals.

 CeLAT members are primarily animal caretakers and veterinarians working in laboratory animal facilities.
 To become a CeLAT-member, an animal training course offered by either DAZA or KuZoo must have been passed.
 It is possible to apply for a dispensation by contacting the CeLAT steering committee

 The CeLAT steering committee comprises two animal caretakers; Annette Pedersen (Animal caretaker and training coordinator at Copenhagen Zoo) and Martin Carlsen (Animal caretaker at Novo Nordisk) and two veterinarians Cathrine Bundgaard (Novo Nordisk) and Dorte Bratbo Sørensen (University of Copenhagen).
 Chairman is Dorte Bratbo Sørensen.